 The cost-share assistance is generally made available to producers (AMA) and producers and handlers (NOCCSP) through State Departments of Agriculture, particularly if the state has an accredited organic certifying program.
 In order to apply for reimbursement under these cost share programs, organic operators should contact their State Departments of Agriculture.

-For both programs, recipients must be certified organic under the National Organic Program to receive cost-share assistance.
+For both programs, which reimburse applicants for costs incurred, recipients must be certified organic (either as a newly certified or re-certified organic operation) under the National Organic Program to receive cost-share assistance.

 For NOCCSP, organic producers and handlers in all 50 States, the District of Columbia, the American Samoa, the Commonwealth of the Northern Marina Islands, the Commonwealth of Puerto Rico, Guam, and the U.S. Virgin Islands are eligible to participate.